spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-agent-assist-feature.md

 ### 2) Set up configuration

-By default, in Spryker, posting login form (where SecurityBlocker will make its check and block agents who made too many failed login attempts) is locale-independent.
-So, to be able to see error messages translated into different languages, you need to configure the locale to be added to the agent login path.
+By default, in Spryker, posting a login form (where SecurityBlocker makes its check and blocks agents who made too many failed login attempts) is locale-independent.
+So, to see error messages translated into different languages, you need to configure the locale to be added to the agent login path.
 You can do this by modifying the following configs:

 **src/Pyz/Yves/AgentPage/AgentPageConfig.php**